 Troubleshooting skills.
-Line installers and repairers must be able to diagnose problems in increasingly complex electrical systems and telecommunication lines.
+Line installers and repairers must diagnose problems in increasingly complex electrical systems and telecommunication lines.

 The median annual wage for telecommunications line installers and repairers is $60,190.
 The lowest 10 percent earned less than $37,140, and the highest 10 percent earned more than $98,320.

-The median annual wages for line installers and repairers in the top industries in which they work are as follows:
+The median annual wages for electrical power-line installers and repairers in the top industries in which they work are as follows:

 |Electric power generation, transmission and distribution||$90,960|